Introduction

 How Cement is Supplied and Stored at Construction Sites

-Cement is usually supplied to construction sites in 50 kg bags.
-Proper storage of cement is very important because cement can absorb moisture from the air, which reduces its strength.
+At most construction sites, cement is supplied in 50 kg bags.
+Proper storage of cement is extremely important because cement can absorb moisture from the atmosphere.
+If cement becomes damp, its strength and performance can reduce significantly.

 - Cement bags should be stored on wooden pallets above ground level

-- Bags should be kept away from walls to avoid moisture contact
+- Bags should be placed away from walls to prevent moisture contact

 - The storage area should be covered and protected from rain

-- Older cement bags should be used first to avoid long storage
+- Older cement bags should be used first to prevent long-term storage

-In most construction sites, cement is used within 30–60 days after delivery to maintain its quality.
+In general, cement should ideally be used within 30 to 60 days after delivery to maintain its quality.

-Proper storage helps ensure that the cement retains its strength and performance during construction.
+Proper storage ensures that cement maintains its strength and performs effectively during construction.

 Tips to Reduce Cement Cost